bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Overcast
+- Mostly Cloudy
-- 96% humidity
+- 97% humidity
-- 10 mph wind
+- 7 mph wind
-- 91% cloud cover
+- 70% cloud cover
 - 30 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
-- 0.05 inches of rain expected in the next 48 hours
+- 0.02 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>